Sacramento River water near Bend California

 Best flows

 Use the Delta gauge as an upper-river trend tool, not a blanket green light.
-Stable or easing freestone flows are the better fit for pocket-water coverage; storm pulses, runoff spikes, or off-color water should push the plan toward safer edges, a shorter session, or another river.
+Stable or easing freestone flows are the better fit for pocket-water coverage.
+Storm pulses, runoff spikes, or off-color water should push the plan toward safer edges, a shorter session, or another river.

-When to skip
+When to leave

 Skip the Upper Sac when the freestone is high and pushy, when rail and roadside access would force rushed choices, when summer heat compromises trout handling in lower canyon sections, or when the trip you really want is a drift-boat tailwater day around Keswick and Redding.